 Skip to content

-The Australian-wide network of Social and Emotional Wellbeing Regional Centres (SEWB RC's) is an important component of the Australian Government program addressing issues related to the social and emotional wellbeing of Indigenous peoples .
-The 12 centres provide professional support to staff of the Link-Up and Bringing Them Home (BTH) programs as well as other workers (especially mental health workers).
-They do this by:
+The Australian-wide network of Social and Emotional Wellbeing Regional Centres (SEWB RC's) was established as an important component of the Australian Government program addressing issues related to the social and emotional wellbeing of Indigenous peoples.
+The 14 centres provided personal and professional support to staff of the Link-up and Bringing them home (BTH) programs.
+They did this by:

 In 2006, the Office for Aboriginal and Torres Strait Islander Health commissioned Urbis Keys Young to evaluate the Bringing Them Home and Indigenous Mental Health Programs.
 Four programs were covered in the evaluation: the Link-Up Program; the Binging Them Home Program; the Social and Emotional Wellbeing Regional Centre Program; and the Mental Health Program.

 The evaluation consisted of a consultation with service providers, associated organisations and clients of the services.
 The evaluation was advised by a Reference Group with membership from Aboriginal and Torres Strait Islander organisations.